askorama/orama/packages/docs/open-source/usage/search/hybrid-search.md

 We highly recommend using the [Orama Secure Proxy Plugin](/open-source/plugins/plugin-secure-proxy.html) to mask your API Keys securely and prevent abuse of any kind.
 :::

-## Performing Vector Search
+## Performing Hybrid Search

-To perform vector search, you will need to use the same `search` method you're already using for full-text and hybrid search, which can be imported from `@orama/orama`:
+To perform hybrid search, you will need to use the same `search` method you're already using for full-text and vector search, which can be imported from `@orama/orama`:

 ```js copy
 import { search } from '@orama/orama'
 ```

-The key differences between running vector search and full-text search are:
+The key differences between running hybrid search and full-text search are:

-1. Instead of searching for a `term`, you will need to provide a `vector` object to search.
+1. Instead of searching for a `term` exclusively, you will also need to provide a `vector` object to search.
+2. You will need to set `mode` to `"hybrid"` when running search.
-2. You will need to specify the vector property you want to search on.
+3. You will need to specify the vector property you want to search on.
-3. At the time of writing, you can only search through one vector property at a time.
+4. At the time of writing, you can only search through one vector property at a time.
 If you think that this is too limiting, please open a [feature request](https://github.com/oramasearch/orama/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) to support multiple vector properties at search-time.

 Let's see a full example of how to perform vector search: